-Hurley, a Republican, was the representative for New York's 2nd congressional district from 1895 to 1899.
+Hurley was the representative for New York’s 2nd congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Feb 1899, Hurley missed 161 of 339 roll call votes, which is 47.5%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Feb 1899.
 The chart below reports missed votes over time.